 Nuzena’s primary ingredients are Biotin and Folic Acid, Fo-Ti, and Zinc, as well as a host of other natural ingredients.

 5. Nizoral A-D Shampoo

 Nizoral A-D Shampoo does not require taking any capsules or powders but is simply a shampoo designed to control dandruff and itching.
 This shampoo is 1% ketoconazole and can be used to replace your normal shampoo twice a week.
 This ketoconazole shampoo binds to the natural protein of your hair and works between shampoos to eliminate the fungus that causes dandruff.

-This is a total hair product that includes shampoo and conditioner for a total hair rejuvenation system.
 RevivaHair blocks DHT and is packed full of natural ingredients for the healthiest hair of your life.
-This product is made in the USA and is healthy and natural way to give you the best hair of your life.
+This product is made in the USA and is a healthy and natural way to give you the best hair of your life.

 True Pure Biotin is a serum full of natural ingredients chosen specifically to improve hair and skin health.
 This serum works to improve the body’s keratin levels to naturally add volume and renew hair follicles.